Court Practice and Expectations of Legal Staff

 On rare occasions it might be deemed beneficial for them to do so, in such instances the parents should be informed and any objections noted and considered.

-3.2 Initiating Legal Proceedings and the Initial Legal Planning Meeting
+3.2 Initiating Legal Proceedings and the Initial Legal Gateway/Planning Meeting

 The Public Law Outline, sets out the framework of action which should be considered by a local authority when considering whether or not to initiate proceedings for a care or supervision order.